GRANTS & AWARDS

 Substantive proposals that especially serve our mission and will inspire others will be considered for amounts up to $5000 (details below).
 We encourage you to get the most from our grants by working with volunteers if appropriate, combining efforts with other groups or landowners, or obtaining complementary funds.

 - The removal of invasive species from public and private lands to restore native vegetation.

 - Habitat restoration at the New Mexico Wildlife Center using volunteers from Master Gardeners

-- Giving hands-on, multi-skilled experience to elementary school children as they learn about the yucca and its life cycle
+- Giving hands-on experience to elementary school children as they learn about the yucca and its life cycle

 - Training and employing Pueblo youth in the recognition, collection and processing of native plant seeds in support of the National Seed Strategy

 - Overhaul and new design of the New Mexico Rare Plant Technical Council's interactive website

 - Recently repeating a 1970s field study of bees pollinating wild sunflowers in order to document changes in bee species composition in the same areas over time